FAA Part 145 Recordkeeping Standards: Procedural Workflow for Digital Compliance Pipelines

 Audit-Ready Logging & Traceability

-FAA Part 145 requires that maintenance records be preserved for a minimum of one year after the work is performed, with component records retained for the life of the part plus 90 days.
+FAA Part 145 (14 CFR § 145.219) requires repair stations to retain maintenance records for at least 2 years from the date the article was approved for return to service.
 Implement an append-only, cryptographically hashed log structure for all write operations.
 Each transaction must generate a structured audit event containing: event_id, schema_version, payload_hash, validation_status, compliance_flags, and archival_timestamp.
 Chain these hashes to form a sequential ledger that survives database migrations and infrastructure failures.
-For specific guidance on translating physical release tags into structured digital records, review How to map FAA 8130-3 to digital schemas.
-This ensures every component handoff maintains an unbroken chain of custody.
+For specific guidance on translating physical release tags into structured digital records, see How to map FAA 8130-3 to digital schemas.

 Production-Ready Python Implementation

 The following implementation demonstrates a production-grade compliance validation stage.
-It integrates strict schema enforcement, exponential backoff routing, DLQ isolation, and cryptographic hash chaining.
-The code relies on standard library modules and Pydantic for validation, ensuring type safety and deterministic error propagation.
+It integrates strict schema enforcement, exponential backoff with time.sleep() for transient validation retries, DLQ isolation, and cryptographic hash chaining.
+The code uses standard library modules and Pydantic v2 for type-safe validation.

 import hashlib